Reuse Wear, Care and Repair

 Better made clothes doesn’t mean having to buy them new.
 Buying used or vintage clothing can be just as good and will usually save you some money too.
 Many online sites such as Gumtree, Ebay, Vinted and Facebook Marketplace, list good quality second-hand clothing at a fraction of the price of buying new.

 You could even get them for free by swapping with a friend, family member or acquaintance or at an organised event in the community.
 The term ‘swishing’ is frequently used for swapping clothes, shoes or accessories for alternative items without having to exchange money.
-See our Swishing Toolkit for guidance on running clothes swishing events.
+See our Swishing Toolkit for guidance on running clothes swapping events.

 If you do buy, consider the material you choose and how easy it will be to look after.
 Will it wash well?
 Will it need ironing?
 Can it be worn in a variety of ways, ie dressed-up or down, to allow more opportunities for wearing it?